kamil467/kamileshoprepo/readme.md

 ###### With Ocelot:
   - Ocelot provides options to include Polly but it is not customizable though.
-  - Best approach here to we have to right custom Polly based policies and fuse into Ocelot middleware.
+  - Best approach here to we have to write custom Polly based policies and fuse into Ocelot middleware.
   - Ocelot provides DelegatingHandler which help us to execute logics during Http calls.
+      - We should create custom delegateHandler and add the handler to Ocelot, delegating handlers are used for passing http request from one hanler to another handler.
+ - Optimistic :
+             - honor ccancellation token- token issued to cancel the operation once timeout expired.
+             - Anyway polly internally creates one cacncellation token and cancel it after timeout expired.
+             - Whatever we are passed from outside, polly will check if cancellation requested or not.
+It cannot cancel it since it was created from outside.

+ -

   ---------------------------------------------------------------------------------------